-Women's Studies Library The Women's Studies Program, located in Peck Hall 109B, maintains a collection of materials related to women's and gender studies.
+Women's Studies Library

+The Women's Studies Program, located in JUB 308, maintains a collection of books and other research materials related to women's and gender studies.
 Most volumes circulate.
 (See also Women's Studies Program in this catalog.)